RohanHugh/configs/README.md

-I would have to write one powershell script and then one bash script, inside the bash script I can detect whether they are using linux or macos.
+I would have to write one powershell script and then one bash script, inside the bash script I can detect whether they are using linux or macos. under the setup subdomain of my website I would redirect to the scripts on my github.